uluk001/NeoCafe/README.md

 # Neocafe

-**Neocafe** is a mobile app for self-call coffee and food ordering.
-The app allows users to register, browse menus, place orders and track their status, and receive notifications.
+**Neocafe** is an innovative mobile application designed to automate the process of ordering coffee and food in cafes and restaurants.
+It allows users not only to make orders quickly and conveniently, but also to track their status in real time, as well as to receive notifications when the order is ready.
+A special feature of Neocafe is the ability to work with different user roles, including administrators, waiters and baristas, which makes it a versatile tool for improving service and process management in cafes.